 Note that the fault message cannot be switched off.
 It can however be suppressed (factory setting) when you switch over to "No automatic mode".
-If you wish to generate a fault message here, set the "43.FCT" parameter to "nA".
+If you also want to generate a fault message here, you will need to set the "43.FCT" parameter to "nA".